In a state known for ‘law and order,’ Texas Republicans struggle to make the message stick

 America’s suburbs, especially in Texas, are becoming denser and more urbanized, which makes some suburban voters more understanding of the complexities facing big cities, Jillson said.
 Meanwhile, other suburbanites feel less connected to the urban centers — no longer commuting to jobs there because of the coronavirus pandemic or because they work close to home — making it even harder for Republicans to link the woes of urban America to the experiences of suburbanites.

 “Trump has made a bid of focusing on social issues and personal security and this idea that antifa will organize Democratic mobs through your neighborhood and raze them to the ground,” said Jillson, referring to the “anti-fascist” demonstrators.
-“But the people are saying ‘I don’t like the instability.
+“But the people are saying, ‘I don’t like the instability.
 I don’t like when demonstrations turn violent.
 But I am looking up and down my street, and I don’t see antifa.’ ”

 The political trends toward Democrats in Collin County have been especially pronounced in the southwestern part of the county, which includes western Plano.
 That is where Democrat Sharon Hirsch is challenging three-term incumbent Rep. Matt Shaheen, one of the state’s most conservative lawmakers, who defeated her by just 391 votes in 2018.